yazgoo/ensime-vim/README.md

     $ sbt gen-ensime

-In a new terminal, start ensime server:
+In a new terminal, start ensime bridge:

-    $ /path/to/ensime-vim/src/ensime.rb
+    $ ensime_bridge

-In another terminal, start ensime bridge:
+Then install vim plugin, with [Vundle](https://github.com/VundleVim/Vundle.vim), by adding to your .vimrc:

-    $ /path/to/ensime-vim/src/ensime_bridge.rb
+    Plugin 'ensime/ensime-vim'

-Finally, launch vim with the plugin and the file(s) you want to edit:
+Finally, launch vim with the file(s) you want to edit:

-    $ vim -S /path/to/ensime-vim/src/ensime.vim src/scaloid/example/HelloScaloid.scala
+    $ vim src/scaloid/example/HelloScaloid.scala

 Or if you're using neovim: